Shooting Flambient Real Estate Shots

 It will create an HDR.dng file that will open in your Lightroom film strip.
 You can further correct it, but I will leave it as is for this photo.

-If the Auto is checked as here then just click on OK.
+If the Auto is checked here, then click on OK.

 You will then see any corrections where you may have bumped the camera.
 We will crop this in Lightroom later.